Part One: Meet the Humans

 "Uh, well...
 Y'see...
 I just wanted to tell you that though my Blizzard is usually powerful enough to freeze a Heatran, with someone as hot as you nearby I couldn't even manage a cooling breeze."

-It was silent for a second or two, and Boreas felt incredibly awkward and decided he should just apologise for wasting her time and try to swim back to the boat.
-Then she started laughing.
+It was silent for a second or two, and Boreas felt incredibly awkward and was about to apologise for wasting her time and try to swim back to the boat.
+Then she started laughing, a sound more wonderful than the sound of a newly-sprung brook in the mountains to Boreas.
 "Thanks.
 I've never heard that one before.
 Come, join me, the rock is big enough for two and I've seen minerals who were better swimmers than you."

 Boreas gladly joined Aqua on the rock.
 It was just large enough for two to sit on while maintaining a somewhat respectable distance.
-"So I saw you with a human on that boat.
-Is he your captor?"
+Boreas tried to think of what to say next, but Aqua saved him the trouble as she asked:

-"Yeah, that's what I mean.
+"Yeah, that's what I meant.
 So you're a captive pokémon?"

 "No, I'm not.
 He's my trainer, not my captor."

 "You say Arseus, I say Arkeus.
-It's the same thing, really."
+It's the same thing, really," Aqua said smugly.

 Boreas was getting annoyed.
 "No, it's not!
 Black is not my captor, he's my trainer and what's more, he's my friend.
 And I don't like it when you call him my captor."